That’s our recommendation for how much money to save before baby arrives.

 Now that you know what to do month by month, use our free baby savings plan printable to stay on track.

 Fill in the baby bottle savings tracker with what you have now, then continue to mark your progress until you have a full bottle of savings that’s ready for baby’s arrival.

-Click the button in the image below to sign up for your free printable.
 You’ll also get our single-page checklist of baby essentials so you can make sure you have the basics to care for your little one through the first year.

 One of the best ways to welcome your new baby is by figuring out how to prepare for a baby financially with a sound plan.
 New parents should work on preparing for a baby well before the due date.
 Planning for a baby financially doesn’t have to be overwhelming.
 Follow our month-by-month sequence of how to plan for a baby to figure your costs and strategize how to save.